LINCHPIN

 How to Use This Playbook

-SEED's research demonstrates that workforce training programs integrating character formation produce measurably better outcomes than skills-only approaches: higher completion rates, stronger employer satisfaction, better long-term career trajectories, and — most critically — graduates who build stable families and contribute to their communities.[3, 10]
+SEED's research demonstrates that workforce training programs integrating character formation produce measurably better outcomes than skills-only approaches: higher completion rates, stronger employer satisfaction, better long-term career trajectories, and graduates who build stable families and contribute to their communities.[3, 10]

-Structure: The playbook moves from philosophy (why character formation matters) through design (how to build it into programs) to execution (specific exercises, assessments, and milestones).
+Structure: Philosophy (why character formation changes outcomes), then design (how to build it into programs), then execution (specific exercises, assessments, and milestones).
 Use it sequentially to build a new program, or jump to specific sections to enhance an existing one.

 The Case for Character